-A Session in Informatica is a set of instructions that tells the Informatica Integration Service when and how to move data from source to target.
-In Informatica we have to create a session task for each and every mapping because, mapping is just a structural definition and session will actually move data from source to destination.
-There are two types of sessions in informatica:
+In Informatica, we have to create a session task for each Mapping because the Mapping is just a structural definition, and it will move data from Source to destination.
+There are two types of sessions in Informatica:

-- Reusable Session Task: Session Task that we created in Task Developer is reusable
+- Reusable Task: The Informatica session Task that we created in Task Developer is reusable

 NOTE: Before you create a Non-reusable Session in Informatica, we must configure the Workflow manager to communicate with databases and Integration services.